difference between baby back ribs and spare ribs

 When it comes to cooking baby back ribs, they require less time on the grill or smoker, usually around 3 to 4 hours at a temperature of 225 to 250 degrees Fahrenheit.
 They are also ideal for dry rubs and light seasoning, as their natural sweet flavor can shine through.

-See also difference between god and jesus
+See also difference between parameters and arguments

 Spare Ribs